Abdication of Margrethe II

-Margrethe II abdicated as Queen of Denmark on 14 January 2024, the 52nd anniversary of her accession, being the first voluntary abdication of a Danish monarch since that of Eric III in 1146.
+The abdication of Margrethe II as Queen of Denmark took place on 14 January 2024, the 52nd anniversary of her accession, being the first voluntary abdication of a Danish monarch since that of Eric III in 1146.

 Margrethe made the announcement of her abdication during her New Year's Eve address on 31 December 2023.
-On 14 January, Margrethe signed a declaration of her abdication during a meeting of the Council of State, whereafter her elder son Crown Prince Frederik succeeded to the Danish throne as King Frederik X. Per Danish state custom, the prime minister of Denmark then proclaimed the accession of the new monarch from the balcony of Christiansborg Palace.
+On 14 January, she signed a declaration of her abdication during a meeting of the Council of State, whereafter her elder son Crown Prince Frederik succeeded to the Danish throne as King Frederik X. Per Danish state custom, the prime minister of Denmark then proclaimed the accession of the new monarch from the balcony of Christiansborg Palace.

 Background

 Margrethe had previously said she would never abdicate the throne.
 In an interview in 2012 to mark her ruby jubilee, she said she would "remain on the throne until [she fell] off" and added, "In my eyes, it's part of the position that you have when you inherit a monarchy: it is a task you have handed down to you, and that you keep as long as you live, the way my father did and my grandfather before him."
 She rejected the possibility of abdication in an interview in 2016: "In this country we haven't gone in for that way of handing over.
 It's always been: you stay as long as you live.
 That's what my father did and my predecessors.
 And the way I see it too."
 In another 2016 interview, she said that her son would become king when she is "no longer here".

 On 8 September 2022, following the death of her third cousin Queen Elizabeth II of the United Kingdom, Margrethe became Europe's longest-reigning living monarch, the world's only queen regnant, and the longest-serving incumbent female head of state.
 In an interview earlier that year, she said that Elizabeth had made an "enormous impression" on her: "The fact that she was dedicating her life.
 I understood what that meant.
 This is for life.
 That is the whole point of my life."